unazed/curiouscat_spammer/README.md

 # curiouscat_spammer
-Flood a curiouscat with questions making it unusable.
+Flood a curiouscat with questions making it unusable

 # installation
  - install python 3.6